We invite you to register for courses in our 2014 Professional Learning and Development (PLD) programme.

 - Extending horizons: For more experienced library staff keen to have a refresher, Extending horizons is the new title for the course formerly entitled: Redefining the role of the school library.
 School libraries supporting learning: a refresher for school leaders & experienced library teams.

-Schools are focusing on the learning needs of priority learners.
-Given the part school libraries have in supporting their learning we’re offering a course with this as the focus: The role of the school library in lifting the achievement of priority learners.
+- The role of the school library in lifting the achievement of priority learners: Schools are focusing on the learning needs of priority learners.
+Given the part school libraries have in supporting their learning we’re offering a course with this as the focus.

 - Enriching inquiry learning: effective library & classroom collaborations is being offered widely, in response to demand.

 For further details and delivery locations for each course, see the 2014 Course catalogue.

 Earlybird discount: 20 percent